 After meeting Sir John in 2005, I collaborated with him on several projects over the following years, including a six month train-the-coach-trainer programme for IKEA, and eventually we designed the Performance Coach Training course, which is still delivered every year by our trainers in London.
 The designation ‘CfPAC‘ (Coaching for Performance Accredited Coach), the credential for this course, reflects the title of Sir John’s book, and recognises his contribution to the design of the course.

 Sir John became a dear friend and mentor, and my work with him provided a structure to underpin the coaching style of management I had previously acquired through working at board level with Sir Richard Branson.
 Both Sir John and Sir Richard contributed Forewords to my book “Performance Coaching: A Complete Guide to Best Practice Coaching and Training”.
-Have worked closely with both, I was able to see that Sir John’s work systematically identified the key elements of the famously inspiring Branson style leadership, and made it possible to teach the method to others.
+Having worked closely with both, I was able to see that Sir John’s work systematically identified the key elements of the famously inspiring Branson style of leadership, and made it possible to teach the method to others.

 Coaching demonstration with Sir John Whitmore